muntasir2165/IIPP_gaming_projects/README.md

 ====================

 **Python game projects**
-The following is a list of games implemented in Python designed to be run specifically on CodeSkulptor (http://www.codeskulptor.org/) using its SimpleGUI Graphics Module.
+The following is a list of games implemented in Python designed to be run specifically in CodeSkulptor (http://www.codeskulptor.org/) using its SimpleGUI Graphics Module.

 1. 1_rock_paper_scissors_lizard_Spock.py